 In the Inventory roles tab you can manage user permissions for particular groups and/or its children.
 There are several default inventory roles defined, but you can define your own according to your needs.

-The following default inventory roles are available in new tenants as a starting point:
+The following default inventory roles are available in new environments as a starting point:

 |Manager||Can read all data of a group but cannot perform operations.
 In addition, can manage inventory data (including dashboards) and alarms.|